icopy-site/awesome/docs/awesome/awesome-PICO-8.md

 ## Resources

-- [Official Manual](https://www.lexaloffle.com/pico-8.php?page=manual) - Placeholder dump of pico-8.txt! (https://github.com/felipebueno/awesome-PICO-8/blob/master/Proper manual coming soon).
+- [Official Manual](https://www.lexaloffle.com/pico-8.php?page=manual) - Placeholder dump of pico-8.txt!
+(Proper manual coming soon).
 - [Cheat Sheet](https://neko250.github.io/pico8-api/) - by [Neko250](https://neko250.github.io).
 Based on the official manual, with edits where found appropriate.
 - [PicoZine #1](https://sectordub.itch.io/pico-8-fanzine-1), [#2](https://sectordub.itch.io/pico-8-fanzine-2), [#3](https://sectordub.itch.io/pico-8-fanzine-3) and [#4](https://sectordub.itch.io/-pico-8-zine-4) - PICO-8 Zine is a 48-page fanzine made by and for PICO-8 users.
 - [Going from Lua 5.2 to PICO-8's Lua](https://gist.github.com/josefnpat/bfe4aaa5bbb44f572cd0) - This document is here to help folks with a proficiency in Lua understand the limitations and discrepencies between Lua and PICO-8's Lua.
-- [Cheat Sheet (https://github.com/felipebueno/awesome-PICO-8/blob/master/printable)](https://ztiromoritz.github.io/pico-8-spick/) - A reduced cheat sheet in a https://github.com/felipebueno/awesome-PICO-8/blob/master/printable format.
+- [Cheat Sheet (printable)](https://ztiromoritz.github.io/pico-8-spick/) - A reduced cheat sheet in a printable format.
 German and Englisch version available.
-- [Cheat Sheet (https://github.com/felipebueno/awesome-PICO-8/blob/master/wallpaper)](https://www.lexaloffle.com/bbs/?tid=28207) - An enhancement of the printable cheat sheet for use as a desktop https://github.com/felipebueno/awesome-PICO-8/blob/master/wallpaper.
+- [Cheat Sheet (wallpaper)](https://www.lexaloffle.com/bbs/?tid=28207) - An enhancement of the printable cheat sheet for use as a desktop wallpaper.

 ## Tutorials